 Art Therapy

-It calls for exploring, noticing, giving yourself permission to imagine something new or different, and then creating something new or different for yourself.
-Art therapy, to me, is not centered around actively making art in therapy.
-Art therapy means using elements of the creative processes to enrich therapy.
+Art therapy, to me, is not fully defined by actively making art in therapy.
+Art therapy means working with the creative processes that are inherently present within therapy.
 Creative practices and experiences have been part of individual and collective expression, connection, learning, change, and healing for lifetimes upon lifetimes.
-Art therapy recognizes the use of self expression, self-reflection, practice, imagination, creative thinking, and exploration as deeply valuable components of therapy and inherent aspects of creative processes.
+Art therapy recognizes the use of self expression, self-reflection, practice, imagination, creative thinking, and exploration as deeply valuable components of therapy and our lives outside of therapy.

-You do not need to be “good at art”, consider yourself an artist, or believe you are creative to benefit from art therapy.
+No art experience is required to do art therapy.
+You do not need to be “good at art” or consider yourself an artist to benefit from art therapy.

-Art making is not a requirement.
+Art making is not a required.
 The amount and type of active art making (if any) we do in therapy will be based on what you find most helpful.

 If you have questions about art therapy, I would be happy to discuss them with you during our phone consultation and in sessions.